 And keep in mind that the Search Bar only appears in the main Message screen, it does not appear in individual message threads.

-Unfortunately, the Message App currently does not have a function to search for all message within a specific timeframe or date.
+Unfortunately, the Message App currently does not have a function to search for all messages within a specific timeframe or date.

 And you can’t search for videos, images, or links either.